Can I Dye My Hair After Bleaching?

 • If you re-bleach too soon, your hair could break off

-• If you re-bleach too soon, you could also experience some heat damage on your scalp.
+• If you re-bleach too much more quickly, you could also experience some heat damage on your scalp.

 • If you want to bleach again after bleaching once before, wait at least four days before doing it again.